How Much Does It Cost to Repave a Driveway in 2025?

 Labor

 Labor costs mainly depend on the size of your driveway and the materials you choose.
-A longer driveway means more time and higher labor costs.
+A more extended driveway means more time and higher labor costs.
 If you're on a budget, gravel might be a good option—it’s quick and easy to install, with labor costs ranging from $5 to $7 per square foot.
 Paver stone driveways offer a beautiful finish but come at a higher price, costing an average of $10 to $75 per square foot installed, depending on the type of pavers.

 Add-Ons and Features

-Repaving a driveway is a good opportunity to add additional features to improve the comfort or functionality of your yard.
-A heated driveway costs between $12 and $21 per square foot, depending on the system used, and can reduce the burden of maintenance in cold climates.
-If you live in an area with high levels of precipitation, a trench or channel drain can reduce the risk of pooling water or flooding.
-Improved drainage features cost an average of $400 to $2,400 per driveway.
+Repaving a driveway is an excellent opportunity to add features that enhance the comfort or functionality of your yard.
+A heated driveway costs between $12 and $21 per square foot, depending on the system used, and can help reduce the maintenance burden in cold climates.

 Demolition

 Demolishing your old driveway costs between $1,000 and $3,000.
-For concrete removal, you'll pay $2 to $6 per square foot, and for asphalt removal, $1 to $2 per square foot.
+Concrete removal costs $2 to $6 per square foot, while asphalt removal costs $1 to $2 per square foot.

 Permits